dmitry-ed-gusev/research-lab/_courses/Kubernetes courses (various)/README.md

    `docker version` or `docker status`
 10. Start/init your new minikube cluster:
     `minikube start`
     and watch the output.
-It should say that cluster initialized and up (running).
+It should say that cluster initialized and up (running)
 11. Check your new shiny bright cluster:
     `minikube cluster-info` also check output of `minikube status`
-12. With the command `docker ps` check running containers and find your **minikube** container (it should be running!).
+12. With the command `docker ps` check running containers and find your **minikube** container (it should be running!)
-13. Execute command `kubectl cluster-info` and check its output.
+13. Execute command `kubectl cluster-info` and check its output
+14. You can get k8s dashboard, by executing `minikube dashboard`
-14. Looks like we're done with environment!
+15. Looks like we're done with environment!

 ## Basic and Advanced Actions

+Here you can find some useful commands and working scenarios.

 ### Discover your cluster